MythTV/packaging/android/Readme.md

 ```

    This creates some 350 MB of data in a directory called
-   workdir/packaging/android/mythinstall64 (for 64bit).
-I suggest
+   workdir/packaging/android/libsinstall64 (for 64bit).
+Its contents
-   making a copy of that, because that directory gets MythTV compile
-   results added to it by mythbuild, and there is no "clean" process
-   that cleans it up in case you want to be sure of running a pristine
+   will be copied to a directory called
-   build in future.
-It will grow to about 2.5 GB after MythTV is
+   workdir/packaging/android/mythinstall64 and grow to about 2.5 GB
-   built.
+   when MythTV is built.

 5. Build MythTV (debug by default)